 - Participants will be able to use dietary interventions as an effective first-line therapy in practice.

 This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of The George Washington University School of Medicine and Health Sciences and Physicians Committee for Responsible Medicine.
 The George Washington University School of Medicine and Health Sciences is accredited by the ACCME to provide continuing medical education for physicians.

 The George Washington University School of Medicine and Health Sciences designates this live activity for a maximum of 13 AMA PRA Category 1 Credit(s) ™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Dietitians and Dietetic Technicians

 The George Washington University Office of CEHP is a Continuing Professional Education (CPE) Accredited Provider with the Commission on Dietetic Registration (CDR).

 Registered dietitians (RD) and dietetic technicians, registered (DTR) will receive 13 Continuing Professional Education Units (CPEUs) for completion of this program.

-This activity has been submitted to the Virginia Nurses Association for approval to award contact hours.
-The Virginia Nurses Association is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+This continuing education activity was approved by the Virginia Nurses Association, an accredited approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.